0day-ci/linux/Documentation/devicetree/usage-model.rst

 	chosen {
 		bootargs = "console=ttyS0,115200 loglevel=8";
-		initrd-start = <0xc8000000>;
+		linux,initrd-start = <0xc8000000>;
-		initrd-end = <0xc8200000>;
+		linux,initrd-end = <0xc8200000>;
 	};

 The bootargs property contains the kernel arguments, and the initrd-* properties define the address and size of an initrd blob.
-Note that initrd-end is the first address after the initrd image, so this doesn't match the usual semantic of struct resource.
+Note that linux,initrd-end is the first address after the initrd image, so this doesn't match the usual semantic of struct resource.
 The chosen node may also optionally contain an arbitrary number of additional properties for platform-specific configuration data.

 During early boot, the architecture setup code calls of_scan_flat_dt() several times with different helper callbacks to parse device tree